GenesisCare - logo

 Treatment options

-Treatment options which may be suitable will differ between individuals.1,2 Factors that can influence which treatment options may be suitable include the stage of disease, where the cancer is located and your general health.2 Treatments that may be offered include:
+Treatment options will vary between individuals.1,2 Factors that can influence which treatments may be suitable include the stage of the disease, the location of the cancer, and your overall health.2

 Chemotherapy is an approach to cancer therapy which involves the administration of medicine, usually orally or by injection, which is intended to kill cancer cells or minimise their growth and spread.
 Chemotherapy can be used in conjunction with other cancer treatments.
 In vaginal cancers, it may be given concurrently with radiation therapy.2